 I see three things that innovative leaders do differently.

-They have a healthy relationship with failure.
+Innovative leaders have a healthy relationship with failure

 The only way to truly innovate is to take calculated risks.
 Perfectionism slows you down.
 Instead of shooting for perfection, look for small, iterative steps you can take toward your goals.

 When people take chances and try new ideas, they’re going to fail.
 It’s just part of the process.
 Ask yourself: How does my organization view failures?
 Do we look for opportunities to learn, or do we punish our people for mistakes?

 If you’re going to drive innovation, you have to have a healthy relationship with and tolerance for failure.

 Most people today are overscheduled and stretched thin at work.
 They bounce between meetings and struggle to stay on top of their inbox.
 That doesn’t leave much time to really think, listen, learn or creatively solve problems.

 Innovative leaders have the opportunity to change that.
 What gets scheduled, gets done.
 Schedule time for yourself and your employees to think, collaborate and get out from under the daily grind that minimizes creativity and real innovation.

 Innovative leaders create a clear vision of the future

 What does “innovation” really mean for you?
 How will you change to better serve your customers in 2020?
 What will those changes look like for your employees?